Big-Life-Lab/cchsflow/CONTRIBUTING.md

 ## Filing an issue

 The easiest way to propose a change or new feature is to file an issue.
 If you've found a bug, you may also create an associated issue.
 If possible, try to illustrate your proposal or the bug with a minimal [reproducible example](https://www.tidyverse.org/help/#reprex).
+When filing an issue, please use the issues template available on the GitHub [repository](https://github.com/Big-Life-Lab/cchsflow/issues).

 ## Pull request